The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don't have a clear plan.

 Before you start writing, it's time to lay the groundwork and get clear on the entire process.
 This will help you manage your book writing expectations, and prepare for the nonfiction book writing journey that lies ahead.

 With those foundational questions out of the way, let’s move on to 21-step checklist so you can start learning exactly how to write a nonfiction book.

 #1— Develop the mindset to learn how to write a nonfiction book

 The first step in how to become an author is to develop a rock solid author mindset.
 Without a writer’s mindset, you are going to struggle to get anywhere with your book.
 Writing has more to do with your attitude towards the craft than the skill required to get you there.

 If writing words down and tying sentences together to craft a story is the skill, your mindset is the foundation that keeps this motivation moving forward.

-Identifying yourself as a writer from the start will form the mindset needed to continue working on your book.
+Identifying yourself as a writer from the start (even if you haven't published yet) will form the mindset needed to continue working on your book.

 To succeed, you must toughen up so that nothing gets in your way of writing.

 This is also known as imposter syndrome: A psychological pattern where a person doubts their accomplishments and has an ongoing internalized fear of being exposed as a fraud.